Robin131998/Assignment3/README.md

 - Test whether answers are only revealed when a user explicitly confirms.
 - Gather user feedback to ensure this feature aligns with their needs.

-### Tasks:
+### Actionable Tasks:

-- [ ]  Implement a mechanism that hides answers by default.
+[ ] Implement a mechanism that hides answers by default.
-- [ ]  Add a user confirmation button to reveal answers.
+[ ] Add a user confirmation button to reveal answers.
-- [ ] Test the user experience with this functionality.
+[ ] Test the user experience with this feature, including surveys for feedback.
+[ ] Optimize the feature based on testing results.

 ### Requirements_3
 ### Description: